nikodonnell/getvero.github.io/_articles/media-queries-in-vero.md

 # Using Media Queries (@media) in Vero

-Vero provides support for media queries in HTML templates, however they must be wrapped with a in a separate `<style>` element containing the special tag `data-premailer='ignore'`.
+Vero provides support for media queries in HTML templates, however they must be wrapped in a separate `<style>` element containing the special tag `data-premailer='ignore'`.

     <style>